What is streaming

 As we mentioned earlier, we want to create a process that runs as continuously as possible.
 However, DBSync cannot detect if the process has stopped for any reason; and thus, it cannot restart it automatically.

 In order to solve this problem, we need to set up the schedule at every one minute interval.
 The cron expression for this is “0/1 0/1 1/1 ?*”.
 Alternatively, we can simply select minutes and specify “1”.

 Create a Trigger

-As in our example we are transferring data from Salesforce to MySQL, we need to create a trigger that contains a query.
-This query must include the id of the Salesforce table, in our case Accounts, and the query must not include joins or aggregate functions.
+As we are transferring data from Salesforce to MySQL, we need to create a trigger that contains a query.
+This query must include the ID of the Salesforce table - in our case Accounts.
+The query must not include joins or aggregate functions.
 Besides, the WHERE clause must not include lookup fields.

 Create a New Rule